futoin/specs/draft/ftn16_citool.md

 9. ${.deployDir}/current must always point to fully configured deployment
 10. For security reasons it is not possible to include project-specific config for web server running as root user.
 Also, sensitive data like TLS private keys must not be available to application user.
-Thefore a performance penalty of reverse proxy may apply, but large high available deployments should have load balancer/reverse proxy any way.
+Therefore a performance penalty of reverse proxy may apply, but large high available deployments should have load balancer/reverse proxy any way.
+11. Web server configuration may be delegated to external functionality.

 ### 3.2.7. citool run &lt;command=start>